scalyr/scalyr-tool/README.md

         Prints the current version number of this tool.
     --token=xxx
         Specify the API token.
 For this command, should be a "Write Config" token.
+    --token-fd N
+        Read the API token from an already-open file descriptor N. (Use this instead of --token-stdin, since put-file reads file content from stdin.)
     --verbose
         Writes detailed progress information to stderr.
     --proxy=<ip>:<port>